-4.5.
+5.3.2.
 Component runAs Identity

-The identity used by Jakarta Servlet or Jakarta Enterprise Beans components in the operations they perform is configured by the Deployer.
+The identity used by Jakarta Enterprise Beans components in the operations they perform is configured by the Deployer.
 This identity is referred to as the component's runAs identity.
-By default (and unless otherwise specified in the Jakarta Servlet or Jakarta Enterprise Beans specifications), components are configured such that they are assigned the identity of their caller (such as it is) as their runAs identity.
+By default (and unless otherwise specified in the Jakarta Enterprise Beans specifications), components are configured such that they are assigned the identity of their caller (such as it is) as their runAs identity.
 Alternatively, a Deployer may choose to assign an environment specific identity as a component's runAs identity.
 In this case, the container must establish the specified identity as the component's runAs identity independent of the identity of the component's caller.